To Be Clear: There is no price at which a medicine will be considered fair by everyone. In my experience—even free medicine is challenged.

 The DPL provides commentary to various outlets on oncology drug pricing and highlights its tool (the Drug Abacus) to help identify value.

-FOCUS: physicians and patients
+WHO INFLUENCING: physicians and patients

 The NCCN provides a value assessment that healthcare providers can use with patients to discuss therapies.
 The assessment categories are called “evidence blocks,” and cover: